thelouieshi/thlouieshi/README.md

-- 👋 Hi, I’m Louie Shi @theLouieShi
+- 👋 Hi, I’m Haonan Louie Shi @theLouieShi
 - 👀 I’m interested in using technologies to make supply chain and hospitality better and more efficient.
 - 🌱 I’m currently learning Python, Machine Learning, Bootstrap, and Data Science.
 - 💞️ I’m looking for a new career in programming and engineering.